vecna/trackmap/README.md

 *Note: sha224 cksum of phantomjs-1.9.2* 4b6156fcc49dddbe375ffb8895a0003a4930aa7772f9a41908ac611d

-Come back in the directory of the tests, and:
+Come back to the directory of the tests, and:

     git clone https://github.com/vecna/helpagainsttrack.git
     sudo pip install GeoIP tldextract termcolor poster